-Leaky gut, also known as increased intestinal permeability, is a condition where the tight junctions in your intestines begin to loosen.
-When this occurs, undigested food particles, toxins, and bacteria can enter the bloodstream.
-Leaky gut has been associated with an increased risk of a variety of autoimmune diseases, including celiac disease, diabetes, and rheumatoid arthritis.
-The leaky gut diet is designed to improve digestive health and reduce systemic inflammation.
+A leaky gut, also known as increased intestinal permeability, occurs when the tight junctions in the intestines begin to loosen.
+It allows undigested food particles, toxins, and bacteria to enter the bloodstream.
+Leaky gut is associated with an increased risk of autoimmune diseases, including celiac disease, diabetes, and rheumatoid arthritis.
+A leaky gut diet improves digestive health and reduces systemic inflammation.

 Symptoms of Leaky Gut

-Leaky gut causes a variety of vague symptoms, which can also occur with several other health conditions.
+A leaky gut causes various symptoms, which can occur with several other health conditions.
 Common symptoms include-

 Causes of Leaky Gut

-There are numerous factors that can impact your gut health.
-These factors decrease digestion, increase systemic inflammation and alter the bacteria in your gastrointestinal tract.
+Numerous factors can impact gut health.
+These factors can decrease digestion, increase systemic inflammation, and alter the bacteria in the gastrointestinal tract.

-Inflammation causes the digestive lining to become more permeable; therefore, it is important to look into decreasing systemic inflammation.
-Reducing inflammation is accomplished by establishing a proper diet, getting a full night’s rest, and creating an appropriate exercise regime.
+Inflammation causes the digestive lining to become more permeable; therefore, it is essential to look into decreasing systemic inflammation.
+Reducing inflammation is accomplished by establishing a proper diet, getting a whole night’s rest, and creating an appropriate exercise regime.
 Reducing stress levels and improving overall mental health can also help reduce inflammation.
-Finally, your functional medicine practitioner will help guide you how your dietary choices impact gut health.
+Finally, your functional medicine practitioner will help guide you on how your dietary choices impact gut health.
 Below are some diets that can help heal your digestive tract.

 Autoimmune Protocol Diet